Imaginary scaling invariance of the one-loop effective potential: The toy model--2RSM

-\end{widetext} where $\delta \cdots$ denotes a corresponding counter-term.
-Since during renormalization all dependence on the cut-off shall disappear, it is interesting to see how the $r_0$ symmetry is realized in the renormalized potential.
+\end{widetext} where $\delta \cdots$ denotes a corresponding counterterm.
+Since during renormalization all dependence on the cutoff shall disappear, it is interesting to see how the $r_0$ symmetry is realized in the renormalized potential.